U.S. Sees 559 New Coronavirus Cases, 6 Deaths, Donald Trump Says ‘Relax. We’re Doing Great. It All Will Pass’

-As the United States added 559 new coronavirus cases, including six deaths, in the past day, according to the statistical site Worldometers, on Sunday afternoon Donald Trump attempted to sound a positive note at a press briefing, telling Americans to “relax.”
+The United States added 559 new coronavirus cases, including six deaths, in the past day, according to the statistical site Worldometers.
+Even so, on Sunday afternoon, Donald Trump attempted to sound a positive note at a press briefing by telling Americans to “relax.”

 “We’re gonna all be great, we’re gonna be so good,” Trump said at the White House press briefing, as quoted via Twitter by CNN reporter Daniel Dale.
 “Relax.
 We’re doing great.
 It all will pass.”